mbari-org/pbp/pbp-doc/docs/pbp-hmb-gen/index.md

                         Output filename prefix
   --no-netcdf-compression
                         Do not compress the generated NetCDF file.
+  --add-quality-flag    Add quality flag variable (with value 2 - 'Not evaluated') to the generated NetCDF file.
   --s3                  s3 access is involved, possibly with required credentials.
   --s3-unsigned         s3 access is involved, not requiring credentials.
   --gs                  gs access involved.